HumanSignal/label-studio/docs/source/guide/format.md

 - **type** type of the labeling/tag
 - **value** tag specific value that includes the labeling result details

-For popular machine learning libraries there is converter code to transform Label Studio format in ML library format.
+For popular machine learning libraries, there is converter code to transform Label Studio format in ML library format.
 [Learn More](/backend/converter/README.md)  about it.